-Laboratory Assistant - Science Grades 11, 12 1 elec
+Laboratory Assistant - Science

 Prerequisites: Biology; Chemistry; teacher recommendation

 This elective course trains students in generalized laboratory techniques and safety procedures.
 The course emphasizes practicality and is designed to develop individual facility and dexterity while performing common laboratory practices.
 Students must be able to work independently.
 Only one assistant credit may be applied toward graduation.
 Only one elective credit can be earned as a student assistant, and credit may only be awarded after the 20th required graduation credit has been recorded.